 Maintain contact with the Zonta International Membership Chair.

-Service/Scholarship Committee
+Service/Scholarship/Z and Golden Z Clubs Committee

 Responsibilities and Duties The Service Committee shall:

 Recommend action in accordance with the Objects of Zonta International to improve the overall status of women worldwide, promote legislative awareness, advocacy, and to ensure equal rights.